Virtual Riemann-Roch Theorems for Almost Perfect Obstruction Theories: Introduction

-whenever $X$ admits a $G$-invariant closed embedding into a smooth algebraic space with a $G$-action and $[E_0 \to E_1]$ is a $G$-equivariant two-term complex of locally free sheaves on $X$ which gives a global presentation of the virtual tangent bundle of $f$ (cf. Definition~\ref{equiv global prep of vir tangent}). \end{thm*}
+whenever $X$ admits a $G$-invariant closed embedding into a smooth algebraic space with a $G$-action and $[E_0 \to E_1]$ is a $G$-equivariant two-term complex of locally free sheaves on $X$ which gives a global presentation of the virtual tangent bundle of $f$ (cf. Definition~\ref{equiv global prep of vir tangent}). $\fG$ denotes the Lie algebra of $G$, considered as a trivial $G$-equivariant vector bundle on $X$ under the adjoint action of $G$. \end{thm*}

-As a corollary, we obtain the following virtual Grothendieck-Riemann-Roch formula.
+As a corollary, we obtain the following virtual Grothendieck--Riemann--Roch formula.

 \begin{cor*} When $f$ is proper, we have for any $V \in K_G^0(X)$

 \end{cor*}

 When the almost perfect obstruction theory $\phi$ admits a $G$-equivariant cosection $\Ob_X \to \oO_X$, we also obtain cosection localized versions of the above statements.